Johangalle/Cryptography/README.md

 When you wish to import these files, just copy all files from the code folder into an appropriate folder.

 This file contains some short code snippets to give you an idea how everything works.
-This material complements the cryptography course I teach at Howest (https://www.howest.be).
+This material complements the cryptography course that I teach at Howest (https://www.howest.be).

 More complete documentation can be found here: